Real Estate (Property) Taxes

 - Ad Valorem Tax: Based on property value

-- Non-Ad Valorem Tax: Fixed fees for services like trash, stormwater, and CDD fees.
+- Non-Ad Valorem Tax: Fixed fees for services like trash, storm water, and CDD fees.

 - Millage Rate: Tax rate (1 mill = $1 for every $1,000 in taxable value)